 But, He obeys the Law of Boundaries, and does not force Himself upon us.
 He speaks and has clearly defined not only how He wants to be shown Love, but His desire for us to also Love ourselves in holiness and Truth.
 And, when we decide that we do not accept that Love, but reject it, He walks with us while we figure out whether or not we truly want the Covenantal Marriage He has offered.

 He permits us the freedom to choose and intentionally determine if we too are ready to extend back a self-sacrificial Love to Him, where we choose to walk out a dying to self.

-Love Casts Out All Fear
+A True Covenantal Marriage Provides a Love that Casts Out All Fear

 In the context of my earthly marriage, my husband could have rejected my words.
 He could have maintained that I was simply “trying to control” him.
 He could have stood on his right to do whatever he wants with his time, body, emotional tank, etc.